isomerpages/enterprisesg-cpso/_consumers/01-choose-safer-products/b-general-consumer-goods.md

 * Inspect the product you are buying for any damage.
 Look out for sharp edges as well as loose or missing parts.

 ## Use products safely
+* Read safety warnings and instructions on assembly, installation, usage and maintenance.
+Follow them strictly.
+* Use products only for their intended purpose
+* Do not make assumptions on how to use a product just because you have used a similar product in the past.
+Always refer to the safety information supplied.
+* Ask the seller for help if the product’s intended use or instructions are not clear.
+* Assess if children need to be supervised when using a product.
+* Assess if you need to keep a product out of the reach of young children.
+* Stop using product when signs of wear and tear such as cracks are observed.
+* Do not use electrical appliances near wet areas and bathtubs, basins or other vessels containing water.

+Click [here](/consumers/use-products-safely/overview) for more consumer product safety tips.